abarbanell/abarbanell.github.io/_posts/2016-01-09-arduino-nginx.md

 into the world.

-Here I will describe a nice and elegant solution which solved this problme for me.
+Here I will describe a nice and elegant solution which solved this problem for me.

 # The story so far

-In the previous parts of this series about Monitoring everything with Raspberry Pi and Ardiuino I have described:
+In the previous parts of this series about "Monitoring Everything with Raspberry Pi and Arduino" I have described:

 - [part I](/raspberry/2015/07/18/Raspberry-Pi-Monitoring-With-Statsd/)
 setting up a minimal monitoring system using a [statsd client in